 If students attempt to simply memorize the "rules" of math, they quickly get overwhelmed.
 Although math does require repeated practice, first students should understand the math concept they are learning.
 This can be explained in words, or by playing math-related games, or by looking for applications in the real world.
 I struggled with math in elementary school, but I was lucky -- my dad was a math teacher and tutored me.
 From that experience, I learned how to "get through" to other kids who might find math difficult.

-I studied ESL instruction at UNC Greeley for two years, and have worked as an ESL (also called ELA) teacher in public schools for more than two years.
+I studied ESL instruction at UNC Greeley for two years, and have worked as an ESL (also called ELD) teacher in public schools for more than five years.

 Reading well is the key to success in many other courses, such as history, geography, and even math.
 When students are having difficulty with reading, it might be because they cannot decode enough words or read quickly enough to keep track of the meaning of the words.
 If we want to improve comprehension, we use one set of strategies; for ease of reading (fluency) we do something different.
 I have many different ways to motivate your student and help improve reading skills.